Tesfa8186/MERN-Book-Serach-Engine/README.md

 ## Summary

-- Usage of Google Books API to create an Graql API with Apollo Server.
-MERN stack is implemented to create the app.
+- Usage of Google Books API to create Graql API with Apollo Server.
+MERN stack App is implemented with react front-end.
 - User can sign up and log in for an account, search for a book of their liking and added to a list of saved books, users can also remove the saved books.
 - User can search for new books to read, to keep list of books and to purchase favorite books.